-2.5 He/she shall always be honest and shall not conduct himself/herself in such a manner as to lay himself/herself open to suspicion or dishonesty.
+2.5 He/she shall always be honest and not conduct himself/herself to lay himself/herself open to suspicion or dishonesty.

 2.6 He/she shall not conduct himself/herself in such a manner as may be construed as an act of insubordination.

-2.7 He/she shall not conduct himself/herself in such a manner as can be reasonably construed as lacking in efficiency.
+2.7 He/she shall not conduct himself/herself in such a manner as reasonably construed as lacking in efficiency.

-2.8 He/she shall always keep strictly confidential all transactions, accounts, information, dealings, business affairs affecting the Group and its customers or any other persons that the Group may have dealings with.
+2.8 He/she shall always keep confidential all transactions, accounts, information, dealings, and business affairs affecting the Group and its customers or any other persons that the Group may have dealings with.

-2.10 He/she shall not take or traffic in or be found in possession of any kinds of drugs except those that are prescribed by a licensed medical practitioner.
+2.10 He/she shall not take or traffic in or be found in possession of any kinds of drugs except those that a licensed medical practitioner prescribes.

-3.1 Misconduct is defined as improper behaviour or wrongdoing or an act that is inconsistent with the fulfilment of the express or implied conditions of service or employment.
-These include non-compliance with this Policy, acts that are considered wilful, arising from the negative attitude of an employee or director towards his superiors, peers or subordinates, and acts which adversely affect the Group’s public image, operations and business.
+3.1 Misconduct is defined as improper behaviour or wrongdoing or an act inconsistent with the fulfilment of the express or implied conditions of service or employment.
+These include non-compliance with this Policy, acts that are considered wilful, arising from the negative attitude of an employee or director towards his superiors, peers or subordinates, and acts that adversely affect the Group’s public image, operations and business.